Growth Metrics

 New York Times (NYT) Other Non-Current Assets (2016 - 2025)

-New York Times' Other Non-Current Assets history spans 17 years, with the latest figure at $280.0 million for Q3 2025.
+New York Times (NYT) has disclosed Other Non-Current Assets for 17 consecutive years, with $75.9 million as the latest value for Q4 2025.